$OIDC^2$: Open Identity Certification with OpenID Connect: Use of oidc² in Applications

-In many videoconferencing systems, users must rely on the identities of their communication partners provided by the service's IdP.
-As an incident \cite{Oltermann2022} demonstrated in 2022, new technologies such as deep fakes show that relying on identifying a communication partner in a video stream does not suffice.
-We explain how video conferencing services use OAuth 2.0 and OpenID Connect and how they can benefit from OIDC².
+\jp{Most video conferencing systems do not utilize any \ac{e2e} authentication.} \jp{Instead,} users must rely on the identities of their communication partners provided by the service's \ac{idp}. \jp{Identifying a communication partner just by its video does not suffice.} \jp{New technologies like deep fakes make this unreliable as demonstrated by an incident in 2022 \cite{Oltermann2022}.} We explain how video conferencing services use OAuth 2.0 and \ac{oidc} and how they can benefit from \ac{oidc²}.